 Does this resonate with you?
-If so, bring your questions and join us for this free webinar.
+If so, check out this free recorded webinar!

 Our panelists are three seasoned homeschooling moms who have experienced major life changes like a trans-Atlantic move, medical crises, serious chronic illness, in-home health care, birth of twins, a child’s special needs diagnosis, hospice care, and death of a spouse.

 In this webinar, they’ll share their honest and real stories with our moderator Sandra Kim—a former-public-school-turned-new-homeschool-and-full-time-working mom to three.
 These moms will come alongside you with encouragement, reassuring insight, and practical, creative ways to help your kids keep learning and growing.
 (And help you stay grounded and get the important stuff done!)

 Some Topics We’ll Discuss